Package insert / prescribing information

 Chlorhexidine gluconate oral rinse therapy should be initiated directly following a dental prophylaxis.
 Patients using chlorhexidine gluconate oral rinse should be reevaluated and given a thorough prophylaxis at intervals no longer than six months.

 Recommended use is twice daily oral rinsing for 30 seconds, morning and evening after tooth brushing.
-Usual dosage is 15 ml (marked in cap) of undiluted chlorhexidine gluconate oral rinse.
+Usual dosage is 15 ml (1 tablespoon) of undiluted chlorhexidine gluconate oral rinse.
 Patients should be instructed to not rinse with water, or other mouthwashes, brush teeth, or eat immediately after using chlorhexidine gluconate oral rinse.
 Chlorhexidine gluconate oral rinse is not intended for ingestion and should be expectorated after rinsing.

 Distributed by (in US only):